At Upcoming Open Houses, the Public Can Comment on the Bored-Tunnel Plan

 The Streets for People Campaign is dedicated to building a community movement that enhances our quality of life by improving our streets as public places, and prioritizing walking, biking and transit as the “new normal.”
 This campaign is based on the successful community coalition that passed the Seattle Parks for All Levy.

-Event Host: Seattle Great City Initiative
+Event Host: Seattle Great City Initiative.

 Great City brings together organizations and individuals committed to making positive, lasting change by breaking down traditional barriers that can get in the way of smart planning and helping Seattle grow and thrive as a truly great city.